top of page

 Spirit of Alchemy

-The alchemist seeks to enhance nature and hastening the passage of time, with the distinction that the aurum alchemicum or alchemical gold bestows health, eternal youth, and even immortality.
+The alchemist seeks to enhance nature and control the passage of time, with the distinction that the aurum alchemicum or alchemical gold bestows health, eternal youth, and even immortality.
 In medieval times the metals are believed to mature in the ground.

 Gold for example matures from bronze through silver to gold.
 This is noted by natural philosophers in the metal electrum, which is a combination of silver and gold.
 The silver, they assert, has not matured long enough to become gold.